 A course designed to study basic principles of management including planning, organizing, leading and controlling.
 Junior standing and approval of department.
-Prerequisites: BU 210, BU 211, BU 214, BU 215 with a C- or higher
+Prerequisites: BU 210, BU 211, BU 215, BU 216 with a C- or higher cost-volume-profit analysis.
+Prerequisite: BU 210 with C- or higher